aevelynr/aevelynr.github.io/index.md

 My advisor is Dr. Yael Gertner from the University of Illinois.

 She earned her BS and MS in Electrical Engineering and Computer Science from MIT, and she earned her PhD from the University of Pennslyania in Computer and Information Science.
-She research and contributions include the power of cryptography, specifically with primitives and Private Information Retrieval as well as language acquisition with regards to learning verbs and sentence comprehension.
+Her research and contributions include the power of cryptography, specifically with primitives and Private Information Retrieval as well as language acquisition with regards to learning verbs and sentence comprehension.
 Dr. Gertner started teaching in the Grainger College of Engineering in the computer science department at the University of Illinois in 2020 with the iCAN program because she is committed to broadening participation in computer science.

 Please find more information about Dr. Gertner on her webpage: http://ygertner.web.illinois.edu/index.html